-Transcriptional regulation in a eukaryotic cell (i.e. which genes are transcribed and at what rate) is mediated by transcription factors (other than the general transcription factors; see Topic G5) which recognize and bind to short regulatory DNA sequences (control elements) associated with the gene.
+Transcriptional regulation in a eukaryotic cell (i.e. which genes are transcribed and at what rate) is mediated by transcription factors, other than the general transcription factors, which recognize and bind to short regulatory DNA sequences (control elements) associated with the gene.
 These sequences are also called cis-acting elements (or simply cis-elements) since they are on the same DNA molecule as the gene being controlled (cis is Latin for 'on this side').
 The protein transcription factors that bind to these elements are also known as trans-acting factors (or simply trans-factors) in that the genes encoding them can be on different DNA molecules (i.e. on different chromosomes).
 The transcription factors which regulate specific gene transcription do so by interacting with the proteins of the transcription initiation complex and may either increase (activate) or decrease (repress) the rate of transcription of the target gene.
-Typically each protein-coding gene in a eukaryotic cell has several control elements in its promoter ($Fig.\ 1$) and hence is under the control of several transcription factors which interact with each other and with the transcription initiation complex by protein:protein interaction to determine the rate of transcription of that gene.